 - Humane Society Wildlife Land Trust

-If you have questions about the work of other groups, we recommend contacting them directly.
+If you have questions about the work of other groups, we recommend visiting their websites and contacting them directly.

 Yes.
-We support those farmers and ranchers who give proper care to their animals, act in accordance with the basic ethic of compassion to sentient creatures under their control, and practice and promote humane and environmentally sustainable agriculture.
-We promote the Three Rs—reducing the consumption of meat and other animal-based foods; refining the diet by eating products only from animals who have been raised, transported, and slaughtered in a system of humane, sustainable agriculture that does not abuse the animals; and replacing meat and other animal-based foods in the diet with plant-based foods.
-We would encourage those with questions to read The HSUS policy on farm animals and eating with a conscience.
+We support those farmers and ranchers who give proper care to their animals, act in accordance with the basic ethic of compassion, and practice and promote humane and environmentally sustainable agriculture.
+We support the Three Rs—reducing the consumption of meat and other animal-based foods; refining the diet by eating products only from animals who have been raised, transported and slaughtered in a system of humane, sustainable agriculture that does not abuse the animals; and replacing meat and other animal-based foods in the diet with plant-based foods.

 The HSUS asks people to adhere to a code of conduct in how they treat animals, and expects staff and everyone who represents the organization to adhere to a civil code of conduct ourselves.
 The illegal actions and use of vandalism by a few individuals in the name of protecting animals result in irreparable harm to the cause of animal protection.
 True animal advocates promote respect and compassion for people as well as animals.